ThiagoAndradedev1/ThiagoAndradedev1/README.md

 ### Hey!
 Welcome to my profile!
 How is it going? 👋🥰

-- 🚀 I’m currently working at [Rocketseat](https://rocketseat.com.br/)
+- 🚀 I’m currently looking for a job
-- 💻 Javascript, ReactJS, C#, .NET Core
+- 💻 Javascript, ReactJS, C#, DotNETCore
 - ✨ Learning is continuous and there will always be a next level

 <br />